- Business Model Innovation

 As a company, you increasingly have to relate to the world around you to spot and deal with threats and opportunities, you have to understand the customers’ needs and wishes, you have to be able to create partnerships, and, internally, you have to be able to think across boundaries and at an overall level.

-The methods and tools here each help in their own way to get holistic thinking into your digital business development in the form of, e.g., analysis of the surrounding world and the market, service design based on the customers and a method of viewing the whole company on the backdrop of the digital changes.
+The methods and tools here each help in their own way to get holistic thinking into your digital business development for example through your further analyses when e.g., assessing the surrounding world and the market, designing services based on the customers and generally viewing the whole company on the backdrop of the digital changes.

 Iterative, agile approach

 In a world where technology, markets and customer expectations are evolving ever faster, it is an advantage to work iteratively and agile.
 That is, working in small cycles where you constantly complete a task or a set of tasks, which in itself creates value, and where you continuously from cycle to cycle learn from experience and adjust accordingly.
 This makes development and implementation more manageable, flexible and result-creating.

 Today, it is the case that if you as a company set yourself a long-term goal, it is then necessary that you also set yourself many smaller sub-goals, which not only lead to the ultimate goal but sub-goals which provide value along the way.
 This is because it is far from certain that you will ever reach your long-term goal – or that you should want to achieve it – because the world is changing so rapidly and dramatically that one goal is rarely relevant for a particularly long time.
 Instead, it is about getting quickly off the ramp with services, processes and business models that provide value here and now.